howtographql/howtographql/content/backend/graphql-js/7-subscriptions.md

 #### Implementing a `vote` mutation

 The next feature to be added is a voting feature which lets users _upvote_ certain links.
-The very first step here is to extend your Prisma datamodel to represent votes in the database.
+The very first step here is to extend your Prisma data model to represent votes in the database.

 <Instruction>